LoyolaChicagoBooks/cder/source/events.rst

 .. figure:: images/BoundedCounterStates.png
    :alt: Bounded Counter FSM

-   The finite state machine modeling the dynamic behavior of the bounded counter application.
+   The UML state machine diagram modeling the dynamic behavior of the bounded counter application.

 As you can see, the three model states map directly to the view states